 Cats have twenty-six baby teeth. (that means your little kitten gaining around 6 or more teeth per week!
 (Poor babies).

-- Offer plenty of chew toys: You know I love to compare kittens to babies.
-And here is another example.
+- Provide chew toys: Offer your kitten safe and appropriate teething toys to chew on.
+Rubber or silicone toys specifically designed for teething kittens can be a great choice.
 You can get some cat-specific chew toys that can act like pacifiers for your kitten.
 If you can’t find any chew toys, you can always offer up a cold washcloths for your little cat to suckle on.